uqlibrary/technology-training/Python/python_intro.md

 `math` is part of the "Python standard library".
 You can see all the functions and constants available in the `math` module here: https://docs.python.org/3/library/math.html

-Python distributions like Anaconda already come with a number of useful modules for science.
+Python distributions like Anaconda already come with a number of useful extra modules for science.

+### Installing extra modules

 To install more modules, you might need to use `pip` (on most systems) or `conda` (if you use Anaconda or Miniconda) from the command line.